krasserm/krasserm.github.io/resume.md

 - [Eventuate](https://github.com/RBMHTechnology/eventuate).
 A toolkit for event sourcing and event collaboration at global scale with causal consistency.
 Founder and lead developer during my work at the Red Bull Media House and active contributor today.
+- [Bayesian machine learning](https://github.com/krasserm/bayesian-machine-learning).
+Collection of notebooks related to Bayesian machine learning.
+Extended when I'm writing new articles on that topic.
 - [Akka](https://akka.io/).
 A toolkit for building highly concurrent, distributed, and resilient message-driven applications for Java and
 Scala.
 Contributed Akka Persistence and Akka Camel.
 - [Streamz](https://github.com/krasserm/streamz).
 A combinator library for integrating Functional Streams for Scala (FS2),